TechD Cybersecurity backed by Vijay Kedia announces IPO opening on September 15th - www.lokmattimes.com

 TechD Cybersecurity backed by Vijay Kedia announces IPO opening on September 15th

-PNN Ahmedabad (Gujarat) [India], September 9: TechD Cybersecurity Ltd (Formerly known as Techdefence Labs Solutions Limited), one of India's ...
+Ahmedabad (Gujarat) [India], September 9: TechD Cybersecurity Ltd (Formerly known as Techdefence Labs Solutions Limited), one of India's fastest-growing ...

 A major highlight of TechD's IPO journey is the backing of renowned market stalwart Vijay Kedia, whose association underscores strong investor confidence in the company's vision and growth trajectory.